shayanh/grpc-go-contracts/README.md

 And we want to have the following postconditions for `GetNote` RPC:

 1. If `GetNote` return value has no error, then `GetNote` must successfully have called `Authenticate` RPC on AuthService.
+We don't want a data breach!
 2. If `GetNote` return value has no error, then output note ID must be equal to input `note_id`.

 First, we define an `RPCContract` for `GetNote`: